taislu/mobilelu-starter-blog/content/blog/migrating-wordpress-to-gatsby.md

 If you’ve been thinking about moving your blog from WordPress to a static site but have been putting it off due to fear of how long it will take and how much work it will be, I highly recommend giving it a shot.
 I’ll give you the basics of what I did in case you also want to make the switch.

 First, I downloaded the XML from <strong>WordPress</strong> in the Tools -> Export section.
 I used the <strong>ExitWP</strong> tool to convert the XML to Markdown.
-This did about 50% of the work of converting the posts.<br>
+This did about 50% of the work of converting the posts.
 I converted tables to Markdown with the <strong>HTML to Markdown Table Converter</strong>.
 I <strong>manually</strong> indented all code blocks, converted all four-indent spaced code blocks to GitHub style fenced codeblocks, and fixed all the broken lists.
 I used <strong>Prettier</strong> on all the Markdown files to try to make them consistent.

-Here is a little snippet I used to run Prettier on all the posts:<br>
+Here is a little snippet I used to run Prettier on all the posts:
-Copy code to clipboard<br>
+Copy code to clipboard
-npm i -g prettier # install prettier globally<br>
+npm i -g prettier # install prettier globally
-cd content/posts  # move to the directory that contains all your posts<br>
+cd content/posts  # move to the directory that contains all your posts
-<strong>prettier</strong><br>
+<strong>prettier</strong>
-  --print-width 100<br>
+  --print-width 100
-  --no-semi<br>
+  --no-semi
-  --single-quote<br>
+  --single-quote
-  --jsx-single-quote<br>
+  --jsx-single-quote
-  --trailing-comma es5<br>
+  --trailing-comma es5
-  --arrow-parens avoid<br>
+  --arrow-parens avoid
-  --parser "markdown"  "**/*.md" # modify this based on whether your posts are in individual folders or not<br>
+  --parser "markdown"  "**/*.md" # modify this based on whether your posts are in individual folders or not

-- I had to re-write all the styles now that the site wasn’t using any WordPress classes, which I did using my Sass boilerplate/CSS framework Primitive.<br>
+- I had to re-write all the styles now that the site wasn’t using any WordPress classes, which I did using my Sass boilerplate/CSS framework Primitive.
-- I pulled in all the images from wp-content/uploads to the images folder.<br>
+- I pulled in all the images from wp-content/uploads to the images folder.
-- I used some regex to delete all WordPress thumbnails, e.g. all images that end in 150x150, 300x300 and 1024px1024px or any variation thereof, then I did a find/replace all to make sure all files were linking to ../images/file.ext instead of wp-content/uploads/file.ext.<br>
+- I used some regex to delete all WordPress thumbnails, e.g. all images that end in 150x150, 300x300 and 1024px1024px or any variation thereof, then I did a find/replace all to make sure all files were linking to ../images/file.ext instead of wp-content/uploads/file.ext.
-- I manually saved all my thumbnails and moved them to a thumbnails folder so I could reuse them easily across multiple posts.<br>
+- I manually saved all my thumbnails and moved them to a thumbnails folder so I could reuse them easily across multiple posts.
-- I created a new night mode using React Context API as a wrapper.<br>
+- I created a new night mode using React Context API as a wrapper.
-- I migrate all comments from WordPress to Disqus with the Disqus manual importer.<br>
+- I migrate all comments from WordPress to Disqus with the Disqus manual importer.
 You can view the source of the completed website.

 From there it was just a matter of building out all the pages, learning enough <strong>GraphQL</strong> to make the proper queries, and doing a lot of small cleanup and tweaks.